AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/07-MatrixLibrary/07-MatrixLibrary.markdown

 ## Dividing a matrix by a factor

-Similarly, we can divide a matrix by a particular factor:
+In the same fashion than seen in the previous section, we can divide a matrix by a factor:

 ```Smalltalk
 MMatrix>>/ value